The Duchess wore Alexander McQueen for the christening of Prince Louis this afternoon.

 We do not have loads of great photos showing Kate’s dress in detail.
 Here is another look at Kate’s ensemble, although it is really tough to see the dress.

 Middleton’s latest outfit was modern and elegant—perhaps her most directional McQueen moment yet.
 The dress featured a peaked demi-leg-o-mutton sleeve, a nod to Elizabethan tradition, and worked well with a plunging v-neckline.

-Kate accessorized with a new Jane Taylor piece that is more of a headband than a hat.
+Kate accessorized with a new piece by Juliette Botterill that appears more like a headband than a hat.
 The ivory straw is accented by a variety of silk flowers, pearl beads, and other embellishments.
 Michelle tweeted about the similarities in Kate’s design and Jane Taylor’s Cassandra with Orchids piece.

 Thoughts on the headwear from the Daily Telegraph’s style writer, Olivia Buxton Smith.